MiniXC/typst-projects/thesis/chapters/02_factors.typ

 Self-supervised learning (SSL) methods learn more holistic, data-driven representations from the raw signal.
 These approaches provide versatile features that underpin many modern speech tasks, bridging the gap between perceptual correlates and high-level abstractions.

+// was image processing first?
+// expand where there is a long list of references in a row

 In #abbr.a[SSL], a model is trained to predict pseudo-labels created from the input signal $S$ itself.
 The first of these models were introduced for #abbr.a[NLP] in which a percentage of tokens in the original data are masked and said models are trained to predict the masked tokens using cross entropy loss @devlin_bert_2019.
 This methodology was adapted to speech by later works @schneider_wav2vec_2019@baevski_wav2vec_2020@hsu_hubert_2021@chen_wavlm_2022.
 At a high level, these models learn to reconstruct or predict masked portions of the input audio, often by first discretizing the signal into tokens (e.g., via clustering or vector quantization) and then using contrastive or cross-entropy losses to distinguish or regenerate the correct tokens.
 The resulting representations achieve state-of-the-art results on several benchmarks and challenges @evain_lebenchmark_2021@yang_superb_2021@shi_mlsuperb_2023@tsai_superb-sg_2022@wang_fine-tuned_2021 -- they have also been expanded to cover many languages beyond English @conneau_xlsr_2021@boito_mhubert-147_2024.
 However useful these models and their representations are for downstream tasks, it is not clear in which ways the latent spaces learned by these models correlate with human perception.
 For example, #citep(<millet_humanlike_2022>) find that #abbr.pla[MFCC] predict systematic effects of contrasts between specific pairs of phones better than self-supervised models.
 Similar effects can be observed with tasks such as word segmentation @pasad_words_2024, and different layers of the model have been shown to correlate with different perceptual units @pasad_layer-wise_2021.
 It therefore stands to reason that while these reductive transformations are useful for a wide range of tasks, they do not intuitively correlate with human perception in the same transparent way as the perceptual correlates discussed earlier.

 #comic.comic((80mm, 40mm), "Comic overview of SSL training process, showing audio input being masked and predicted", blue) <fig_ssl_process>

+// avoid referring to review paper directly (this should be self-contained)

+// add information about them and maybe group them with modeling mel spectrograms

 === Audio Codecs